Calinou/awesome-gamedev/wall-of-shame.md

 * Flixel - relies on a proprietary language.
 * Grit - depends on libCG.
 * MonoGame - patent issues.
+* Starling - relies on a proprietary language.

 Unclear
 =======